ai-forever/fusion_brain_aij2021/readme_en.md

 # Fusion Brain Challenge

-The current task suggests developing a single multitask model, which would successfully complete such multimodality subtasks as **Code2code translation (С2С), Zero-shot object detection (OD), Handwritten Text Recognition (HTR), Visual Question Answering (VQA)** and be able to break an integral metric of baseline proposed by the Arranger, as well as metrics for each subtask.
+The current task suggests developing a single multitask model that would successfully solve such multimodality subtasks as **Code2code Translation (С2С), Handwritten Text Recognition (HTR), Zero-shot Object Detection (zsOD), Visual Question Answering (VQA)** and be able to surpass the minimum value of the integral metric established by the Arranger, as well as the minimum values of the metrics for each of the sub-tasks.

 We provide [a concept of a single model](https://colab.research.google.com/drive/1YAkxWG0dRKPtqy9CZxFPvCNCCXvMGr65?usp=sharing%22%20target%3D%22_parent%22%3E%3Cimg%20src%3D%22https%3A%2F%2Fcolab.research.google.com%2Fassets%2Fcolab-badge.svg%22%20alt%3D%22Open%20In%20Colab) that is trained on several tasks related to different modalities (visual, audio and text).
 The concept is inspired by an article ["Pretrained Transformers as Universal Computations Engines"](https://arxiv.org/pdf/2103.05247.pdf) (```Lu et al., 2021```) that examines the ability of pretrained language models based on the Transformer architecture to form qualitative representations of arbitrary data sequences – thus, generalizing to other modalities with minimal finetuning.
 The basis of the architecture proposed in the concept is the pretrained GPT-2 language model; experiments are carried out both with a "frozen" model (Frozen Pretrained Transformer), and with a model in which all layers are trained on three modalities simultaneously.

+To be awarded for a single multitask model, a Participant should submit a model with **at least 30%** of shared weights — parameters which are common to all modalities.
+These parameters should not be purely nominal; on the contrary, they should be used in a meaningful way during the prediction of the model and have a beneficial effect on model’s quality.
+Otherwise, the model is considered to be unitask.
+The model must also surpass the minimum metric values established by the Arranger for each of the subtasks, and therefore surpass the minimum integral metric.

-Uploading solutions to the Competition platform will become available from **04/10/2021**.
+Uploading solutions to the Competition platform will become available from **01/10/2021**.

 ## General solution format